rangle/react-native-workshop/book/navigation/navigation-component.md

 # Our Navigator component

 Our application is going to use the navigator and its state to decide which one our of container views to display.
-We'll use our navigator in the root view of our application and let it handle the logic for switching are views as needed.
+We'll use our navigator in the root view of our application and let it handle the logic for switching our views as needed.

 Let's start by creating a file `index.js` in `src/containers/Navigator/` and setup our imports: